chesterchong/TickTick-Windows-423/README.md

 Installation
 ------------
-1. Install TickTick
+1. Install TickTick from offical website
-2. Copy paste the TickTick.exe into install directory
+2. Overwrite the TickTick.exe into the installation directory
 3. Voila !

 Disclaimer